nicholsonjf/e15/independent-study/README.md

 <img src="images/cloudwatch-dashboard2.png" width="800"/>

+## Requirements

+1. An Ubuntu server (preferably v18.04 but may work with earlier verisions) with an IP address reachable from the internet.
+2. An AWS account.
+This will require setting up a payment method, but the usage from this guide will not exceeed the free tier, and thus no actual charges should occur.
+3. A Laravel application running on the Ubuntu server (only if you want to collect Laravel logs).

 ## Introduction

 The goal of this document is to guide the reader through the process of setting up Amazon Cloudwatch to aggregate